 If you spend any time away from running water, you may run into a problem: You need to test your blood glucose, but you have no way to clean your hands.
 Prevent this scenario by bringing small packets of alcohol wipes or wet wipes with you when camping, hiking, or otherwise spending time in an isolated area.
 Use them to clean dirt and food residue off your finger before pricking.
 If you forgot to bring wipes, use this diabetes educator–approved trick: Lance your finger, squeeze a drop of blood, then wipe it away.
 Do this again once or twice more before taking a reading to ensure you’re using blood untainted by whatever dirt was on your finger.

-Overseas vacations require more preparation than U.S. trips.
+The planning involved in traveling with diabetes extends further when you fly abroad.
 There are passports to procure, language barriers to consider, and currency to exchange.
 With diabetes, vacation planning involves a bit more homework.

 Whether you’re headed across the globe or making a cross-border day trip, always pack more supplies than you think you’ll need.
 It’s even more crucial if you’re headed to a country where you don’t speak the language and where you may have a hard time finding medications and supplies.